LostInBrittany/pwa-beers/step-01/README.md

 ## Next

 After this step you have a working web application with Polymer.
-Now you're going to create your first element, the beer list, in the [step 02](../step-02/) and begin coding yours!
+Now you're going to create your first element, the beer list, in the [step-02](../step-02/) and begin coding yours!